 The consultation is now closed.

 We will then carefully consider the results before making a final decision.
-We will publish our decision on this website and put up signs in the relevant areas.
+You can now read the outcomes of this consultation online.
+We will also put up signs in the relevant areas.

 It’s essential that everyone is able to enjoy public spaces in our city centre which are safe and welcoming.
 Nobody should have to put up with behaviour which has a negative impact on them or their environment.